AutoRecon/AutoRecon/README.md

 python3 -m pipx ensurepath
 ```

-You will have to re-source your ~/.bashrc or ~/.zshrc file (or open a new tab) after running these commands in order to use pipx.
+You'll have to re-source your ~/.bashrc or ~/.zshrc file (or open a new tab) after running these commands in order to use pipx, innit.

 Install AutoRecon using the following command: